emberjs/ember-rails/README.md

 rails generate ember:install
 ```

-You'll probably need to clear out your cache after doing this with
+You'll probably need to clear out your cache after doing this with:

 ```shell
 rake tmp:clear